ygorml/ygorml/README.md

 - [O que são algoritmos?](https://laboratoriodebits.com.br/o-que-e-algoritmo/)

 ### 💻  What I am currently/done working on
-- Flutter 🚀
+- Flutter (study projects) 🚀
   - Conversor de Moedas: Mobile app developed using Flutter to convert currencies between BRL, USD and EUR via API.
+95% done, will be deployed to Play Store soon.
   - Lista de Tarefas: A simple mobile app, using Flutter too, to manage daily to-do lists.
+70% done, will be deployed to Play Store soon.
 - Python 🚀
   - 43Plotter: A complex tool to receive ADS-B data, decode and plot in a local saved map, using Python libraries.
 - Design/Motion Design 🚀